Pier-Two/Lantern.Discv5/README.md

 };
 ```

-For a more detailed usage, we recommend checking our [Usage](USAGE.md) guide.
-This document clarifies various configuration settings and functionalities available with this library.
+For a more detailed overview, we recommend checking our [Usage](USAGE.md) guide which describes the available functionalities and configuration options.

 ## Contributing